aaalgo/mailcoach/README.md

 Memory file and trace file (and also the queue file) are of the same format.
 You can load the trace file with `-m` to continue an existing session.

+You can import the mbox files into almost any email clients, e.g. claws-mail.

 ## The Default Memory

 (You are encouraged to read the content of the file.
 The address will be printed upon start.)